-Celebrating Arlington’s AAPI Businesses
+Celebrating Arlington’s Asian American and Pacific Islander Businesses

-3. AAPI Businesses in Columbia Pike
+3. Columbia Pike

 - At Bangkok 54, enjoy authentic Thai food that pays homage to how it was served at home by the owners’ mother.
 Next door, the Bangkok 54 Market specializes in Asian grocery products and freshly prepared ready-to-eat meals.

-5. AAPI Businesses in National Landing
+5. National Landing

 - Gong Cha was founded in Kaohsiung, Taiwan in 2006, and has expanded globally.
 Stop in for one of their bubble teas or try their specialty “Milk Foam.”

 - TNR Café, a neighborhood staple for more than ten years, is a go-to for Chinese food made with locally sourced ingredients.

 - Other favorite Asian eateries in Rosslyn: Happy Eatery, Thai Select, Saigon Noodles and Grill, Toryumon Japanese House, Kanpai, Pho 75, Sushi Rock